These are the 9 best dry shampoos for oily hair to keep your strands looking freshly washed for longer

 Best for dark hair

-Dry shampoos often promise to relieve me of greasy roots but leave an unappealing thick white cast, which stands out even more against darker hair.
 Klorane's Nettle dry shampoo is made with dark, oily hair in mind, so instead of coming out white and powdery, the product settles to a light brown colour on the scalp.
-I would say you need to use this dry shampoo sparingly, however I found that by fluffing up my roots using my fingers, the product dispersed and didn't leave any trace.
-The nettle scent is pleasingly natural and not too strong, and it gave my hair a nice refresh when it was feeling a little lacklustre.
-While I found that the effects of the dry shampoo didn't last quite as long as others, I would feel confident spritzing this before a night out to achieve a fresh feel.
+I'd recommend using this dry shampoo sparingly, however I found fluffing up my roots with my fingers dispersed the product without any trace.
+The nettle scent is pleasingly natural and it gave my hair a nice refresh when it was feeling a little lacklustre.
+The effects of the dry shampoo didn't last quite as long as others, but a spritz before a night out would give the hair a fresher feel.

 For